You want to learn how to become a game designer?

-This guide is designed to help you make informed decisions about your education and career, on the path to becoming a game designer.
+This guide is designed to help you make informed decisions about your education and career, on the path to becoming a video game designer.

 You’ll Learn About: